Homotopy properties of the complex of frames of a unitary space: Introduction

-Under this assumption, $V$ has an orthonormal basis and thus the unitary structure on $V$ is uniquely determined by $\tau$ (see (19.9) and (19.11) in \cite{AscFGT}).
-For example, (ON) holds if $\KK$ is a finite field and $\Psi$ a non-degenerate Hermitian form.
-If $\KK = \CC$ then $\tau$ must be complex conjugation and (ON) is equivalent to $\Psi$ being equivalent to the standard scalar product.

-We say that a subspace $S\leq V$ is non-degenerate if the restriction of $\Psi$ to $S$ is non-degenerate.
-In particular, in this case $S$ is also a unitary space.
 We consider the (undirected) simple graph $\G(V)$ whose vertices are the non-degenerate $1$-dimensional subspaces of $V$, and two vertices are adjacent if and only if they are orthogonal with respect to the Hermitian form.
-We sometimes write $S \in \G(V)$ and mean that $S$ is in the vertex set of $\G(V)$ or equivalently a non-degenerate $1$-dimensional subspace of $V$.
-We write $\F(V)$ for the clique complex of $\G(V)$, i.e., the simplicial complex on the vertex set of $\G(V)$ whose simplices are the subsets of the vertex set which form a clique in $\G(V)$.
-We call $\F(V)$ the \textit{frame complex} of $V$ and we call the simplices of $\F(V)$ \textit{partial frames}.
-By definition, a simplex $\sigma$ of $\F(V)$, or equivalently a partial frame, is a set of pairwise orthogonal $1$-dimensional non-degenerate subspaces of $V$.
-Note that every partial frame can be completed to a frame of size $n$ which we call a \textit{full frame}.
-It follows that $\F(V)$ is a pure simplicial complex of dimension $n-1$; that is, all its maximal simplices have dimension $n-1$.
+The \textit{frame complex} $\F(V)$ is the clique complex of $\G(V)$, i.e., the simplicial complex on the vertex set of $\G(V)$ whose simplices, which we call \textit{partial frames}, are the subsets of the vertex set which form a clique in $\G(V)$.
+Note that $\F(V)$ is a pure simplicial complex of dimension $n-1$.

 Our study of $\G(V)$ and $\F(V)$ is motivated from two directions.